Springboard – Software Engineering Career Track

 Springboard offers career guidance and prepares students for job interviews through video training and online coursework.
-Springboard’s career coaches also assist their students in networking and aid them in their transition into tech.
+Springboard’s career coaches also assist their students with networking and help them in their transition into tech.

 What do Former Students Think?

-You can find lots of positive mentions of Springboard from current and former students on Bootcamprankings.
-A common theme from the reviews is that this bootcamp succeeds in creating an online environment that encourages and nurtures study.
-One-on-one mentorship gives the online course a personalized feel, however, some students missed the community experience that in-person courses offer.
+You can find lots of positive reviews for Springboard from current and former students on Bootcamprankings.
+A common theme from the testimonials is that this bootcamp succeeds in creating an online environment that encourages and nurtures study.
+One-on-one mentorship gives the online course a personalized feel.
+However, some students missed the community experience that in-person courses offer.

 What’s the Admissions Process?

 To enroll in the bootcamp, prospective students need to complete an online application.
 The applications team contacts them and conducts a technical skills survey to check if the applicant’s level of programming knowledge is adequate for the course.
 If accepted, the student is given the option to enroll in future software engineering cohorts.